wlmpoc/testdock/Docker notes.md

 ##### Depricated option --link:

-> you can use other mechanisms such as volumes to *share environment variables* between containers in a more controlled way
+> One feature that user-defined networks do not support that you can do with --link is sharing environment variables between containers.
+However you can use other mechanisms such as volumes to ***share** environment variables* between containers in a more controlled way